cerebral/cerebral/packages/docs/content/tutorial/07_using-async-actions.en.md

 }
 ```

-Again since **showToast** returns a chain we use the spread operator to merge into into our existing chain.
+Since **showToast** returns an array we use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to merge into into our existing chain.

 Congratulations!
 You have successfully mastered the power of factories.
 But there are couple of more concepts that will help you define state changes, jump over to the next chapter to find out more.